 Spanish is the official language of Mexico.
 While many people in the large cities speak some English, it may be difficult for them to conduct detailed business discussions.
-Non-Spanish-speaking visitors to Mexico should consider hiring an interpreter for formal business meetings.
+Non Spanish-speaking visitors to Mexico should consider hiring an interpreter for formal business meetings.
 It is considered courteous for U.S. businesspeople to speak a few words of Spanish.
-Many mid- and high-level government officials and business executives speak English, and many are U.S.-educated.
+Many mid and high-level government officials and business executives speak English, and many are U.S.-educated.

 A high standard of medical care is available in the principal cities, especially from the main private hospitals and doctors.
 Many private Mexican doctors have U.S. training and speak English.
-The Centers for Disease Control and Prevention maintains a website with health recommendations for travelers at
+The Centers for Disease Control and Prevention maintains a website with health recommendations for travelers at CDC - Travel.

 In case of medical emergency, U.S. citizens may call the American Citizen Services sections at any U.S. Embassy or Consulate for help.
 Please find additional information and contacts for all U.S. consulate locations in Mexico at Mission Mexico - Locations.

 Mexico does have health concerns.
 You should take normal tourist precautions regarding drinking water and eating uncooked items such as fresh fruits, vegetables, and salads.
 Some individuals react to the pollution and high altitude of various cities, so take things slowly at first.
-Travelers to Mexico City may require some time to adjust to the altitude (7,400 ft.), which can adversely affect blood pressure, digestion, sleep, and energy level.
+Travelers to Mexico City may require some time to adjust to the altitude (7,400 feet), which can adversely affect blood pressure, digestion, sleep, and energy level.
 Individuals with the sickle cell trait should consult with the appropriate medical unit or their personal physician before commencing travel.
-Visitors on short-term assignments carry an added risk because of the lack of time to acclimatize.
+Visitors on short-term assignments carry an added risk because of the lack of time to acclimate.
 Dehydration, stress, or illnesses compound the basic risks of high altitude.
 For more information, contact your health provider.